 - But following this kind of diet leads to an overall healthier lifestyle.
 You never have to go hungry, you are allowed to eat fresh, healthy food, what is fad about that?
 Following a Nordic diet such as this is completely normal to us Nordic people, no one thinks of it as a fad diet.
 Just when you are used to the unhealthy rubbish that is served in British schools for example, does a normal diet like this sound like a fad ..

 - Alhough named as a “Nordic diet”, all the food products mentioned in the article are exactly what Scandinavian people have been eating for hundreds of years.
 I’m from Finland myself so I know.
 I do have myself pretty much the Nordic diet also (a bit Paleo maybe too, no grains or dairy in my diet).
 I love to eat lots of berries, root and leafy vegetables, lean meat like chicken sometimes and fish atleast 4 times a week (especially rainbow trout and all the white fishes).
-And yeah, it costs a little bit more to eat this way, but for me the clean, organic and fresh food I eat is the most important thing and truly worth the money it costs.
+And yeah, it costs a little bit more to eat this way, but for me the clean, organic and fresh food I eat is the most crucial thing and truly worth the money it costs.

 The basic premise of the new Nordic diet is to lower the amount of meat and increase the number of vegetables, herbs, nuts, fruits, legumes, and grains that are being eaten.